JavaScript is required

 Here's how it works for the three main verb groups.
 Italian verbs end in -are, -ere, or -ire, and each group has its own set of future tense endings.

-The actual endings are the same for all three verb groups, which makes life easier:
+The actual endings are the same for all three verb groups, which makes the conjugation easier:

 • io: -ò